Regrow hair in as few as 3-6 months

 Minoxidil works well on its own due to its effects on blood flow, but it’s especially effective at protecting your hairline when used with finasteride.

-It’s important to remember that minoxidil, like finasteride, has a catch: If you don’t use it, you lose it — lose your hair, that is.
+It’s important to remember that minoxidil, like finasteride, has a catch: If you don’t use it, you lose it — it being your hair.

-You'll need to regularly use minoxidil (and finasteride) to maintain hair health and prevent your hairline from receding further.
+You'll need to regularly use minoxidil (or finasteride) to maintain hair health and prevent your hairline from receding further.

 We offer minoxidil solution and minoxidil foam online, allowing you to add this medication to your hair loss prevention toolkit easily.